Beyond These Beautiful Shawls…

 That gives us fewer shawls but individual pieces: no two look quite like one another.
 The makers (we won’t call them manufacturers) can then give us just the texture and colours we look for.
 Just a few people with their hand operated looms in little spaces here and there, the way it used to be, before factories next door began to spin for malls.

 When the warm style of these shawls brings us that unique look, it reawakens enterprise in these little corners of Kathmandu.
-Some of
+A portion of

-the spinoff arising supports children at the Destitute and Orphan Children Safeguarding Foundation.
+the proceeds is given to the children at the Destitute and Orphan Children Safeguarding Foundation.

 Call it a shawl, of course, but call it also goodness all round.

 Made with the finest cashmere in Nepal on hand looms with lock finishing.